mbmorrissey/mbmorrissey.github.io/_pages/publications.md

 M.B.
 Morrissey and J.M.
 Henshaw. [preprint](https://www.biorxiv.org/content/10.1101/2022.06.15.496257v1).
 Phenotypic selection analysis and confounding environmental variables.

-- environmentally-induced trait fitness covariance creates patterns that are widely interpreted as natural selection, but do not contribute in any way to evolution of heritabile traits.
-To date, authors treating the subject (including yours truely) have tended to suggest recourse to very challenging quantiative genetic approaches to get around the problem.
+- environmentally-induced trait fitness covariance creates patterns that are widely interpreted as natural selection, but do not contribute in any way to evolution of heritable traits.
+To date, authors treating the subject (including yours truly) have tended to suggest recourse to very challenging quantitative genetic approaches to get around the problem.
 But what if we did what any other biologists would do in a situation involving a confounding variable: measure the confounder and account for it in our statistical models? (!)
-It turns out that this approach -- including environmntal variables as well as traits in otheriwse very standard regression analyses of natural selection -- is perfectly valid.
+It turns out that this approach -- including environmental variables as well as traits in otherwise very standard regression analyses of natural selection -- is perfectly valid.
 We (me and [Jono Henshaw](https://www.henshaw-lab.com/)) elaborate on this idea.
 Currently in review at Evolution.

 M.B.
 Morrissey and I.B.J.
 Goudie.
 2022.
 Analytical results for directional and quadratic selection gradients for log-linear models of fitness functions.
 [Evolution 76: 1378-1390.](https://onlinelibrary.wiley.com/doi/full/10.1111/evo.14486)